Beach Getaway Guide

 Toll: One toll near the Goa border (around ₹55-75).
 Important: Fill up petrol before the ghat section.
 There are no fuel stations in the Chorla Ghat stretch.

-There is another way to reach Goa from Pune — the Konkan coastal route via Mahad, Ratnagiri, and Sawantwadi.
+There is another way to reach Goa from Pune: the Konkan coastal route via Mahad, Ratnagiri, and Sawantwadi.
 It is about 550 km and takes 10-12 hours.
-On paper, it sounds terrible compared to the Kolhapur route.
-But there are genuine reasons some people prefer it:
+On paper it sounds terrible compared to the Kolhapur route.
+But there are real reasons some people prefer it:

 Take the coastal route if...

-• • You are not in a hurry and want to enjoy the journey as much as the destination
+• • You are not in a hurry and want to enjoy the drive as much as the destination

 • • You want to stop at Ganpatipule beach or Ratnagiri for fresh Alphonso mangoes (March-May)

-• • You are heading to South Goa — the coastal route enters from a different point and can save time
+• • You are heading to South Goa, where the coastal route enters from a different point and can save time

 • • You have already done the Kolhapur route and want something different